ckk91/ckk91/README.md

 ### Hi there 👋
-I'm Chris, a (mostly) self taught software developer with several years of industry experience.
+I'm Chris, a software developer with several years of industry experience.

 Python is my current main driver 🐍